-By connecting power directly onto the GPIO pins, the built-in power protection mechanisms (e.g. voltage regulation and fuse protection) are bypassed, meaning that over-voltage or current spikes can damage the Raspberry Pi.
+By connecting power directly to the GPIO pins, the built-in power protection mechanisms (e.g. voltage regulation and fuse protection) are bypassed, meaning that over-voltage or current spikes can damage the Raspberry Pi.

-Safer ways of powering the Raspberry is by using the power adaptor (micro USB port) and the appropriate connection points on the back of the board.
+Safer ways of powering the Raspberry are by using the power adaptor (micro USB port) and the appropriate connection points on the back of the board.
 Both these offer protected inputs.
-With a bit of know-how and limitations, the USB ports can also be used.
+With a bit of know-how and limitations, USB ports can also be used.

 Connecting a switch to the PSU

 A simple switch for the PSU can be created using the green and black wires isolated earlier.
 This switch can be used to turn on the power supply when it is already connected to power.
 Bridging the PS_ON and COM wires is a cool trick when using an isolated PSU too.

 I used 22-18AWG (red) female spade wire terminal connectors and a single-pole single-throw switch (SPST).

 To secure the Raspberry Pi board and to prevent contacts from touching the case, the board can be mounted onto the chassis of the tower.
 One can go about this in many ways, e.g. using hot glue, but I wanted a strong, non-permanent way to be able to dismantle the setup at a later stage.